mardigontoler/mimicry_plugin/README.md

 Then, build configurations can be set to use this toolchain.

 JUCE and Highway are included as git submodules.
-You can pudate them with
+You can pull them with
 `git submodule update --init`